vRP-Official-Developers/dunko_vrp/README.md

 Go to server.cfg and enter your database details.

-Open Start_Server.bat with Notepad++ and put in the directory you have your server in.
+Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.

 # What's new